oprypin/crsfml/gitbook/audio-sounds.md

 sound.stop
 ```

-The `status` function returns the current status of a sound or music, you can use it to know whether it is stopped, playing or paused.
+The `status` method returns the current status of a sound or music, you can use it to know whether it is stopped, playing or paused.

 Sound and music playback is also controlled by a few attributes which can be changed at any moment.